taayyohh/assemble/README.md

 ## 🎯 Overview

-Assemble Protocol is a gas-optimized, feature-complete implementation of onchain event coordination that achieves full Partiful feature parity.
+Assemble Protocol is a gas-optimized, feature-complete implementation of onchain event coordination that enables comprehensive social event management entirely onchain.
 The protocol uses advanced Ethereum technologies to create a singleton contract that handles all event operations with exceptional gas efficiency.

 ## ✨ Key Features